Selecting Retirement Payout Methods

 When you retire from an organization that offers a pension, you generally have at least two options.
 You can:

-- take a pension annuity and receiving a monthly check; or
+- take a pension annuity and receiving a monthly check; or, if your employer allows,

 An annuity, or stream payout, is the traditional way to receive income from a defined benefit pension plan.
 With this option, you get a check each month for the rest of your life or another fixed period.
 Your employer calculates the amount based on a number of factors including your age at retirement, your salary and the number of years you have worked.
 You know before you retire how much income you will receive.